-You can achieve the terminal condition by thickening of the contaminants which increases to the point at which the fluid pressure drops.
+You can achieve the terminal condition by thickening the contaminants which increase to the point at which the fluid pressure drops.

 Backwashing of the filter takes place by pressurizing gas to the screen and opening the backwash discharge valve quickly as the backwash takes place.